cotrane/EmergentPhenomenaInMatrixModels/README.txt

 ------ starting the simulation ---------

 The various simulation can be started by the command "./NameOfSimulation"; the parameters will then be loaded from the 'NameOfSimulation.txt' file.
 If more simulations shall be started after each other with varying parameters execute the simulation using a python file and the command "python NameOfSimulation.py".
 Note that such a file does not exist for all simulations!
 It could be written in the same way as for the simulations where such a file is present.
 The necessary code is included in the projects.

 For the parallelized simulations HMC_MPI and HMCYM_MPI the command to execute the simulation is, e.g., "mpirun -n 2 ./HMC_MPI".
 Here, the executable HMC_MPI would be started using 2 cores.
 This number can be increased up to the maximal number of matrices, 3 for the 3MM and 8 for the 8MM.
 More cores will not speed up to simulation but might slow it down.

+------ notes for choosing the correct model ---------------

+The simulations 'Dynamics', 'HMC' and 'HMC_MPI' contain code for various models, namely the 1-dimensional harmonic oscillator and the 3-d and 8-d Yang-Mills-Myers model.
+In order to choose the model you want to run open file 'model.h'.
+In this file you can determine the desired model by changing the number in the line '#define MM.', where the dot indicates the dimensionality of the model.
+Which options are available is indicated in the file.
+You have to choose the model BEFORE compiling the model!